javisar/ONI-Modloader-Mods/README.md

 Examples
 --------
+* **AllBuildingsDestroyable**: Allows to construct on top of Gravitas furniture.
+Also POI's buildings are no longer invincible.
+Made by [@javisar](https://github.com/javisar).
 * **AlternateOrdersMod**: The Fabricators and Refineries will alternate between infinity orders.
 Made by [@javisar](https://github.com/javisar).
 * **BuildableAETNMod**: Makes the AETN buildable and researchable.
 20k Refined Metal.
 There is no preprint sprite.
 Made by [@javisar](https://github.com/javisar).
 * **CameraControllerMod**: Enable further zoom-outs in play and dev mode (taken from [@Moonkis](https://github.com/Moonkis) Onion patcher, adapted by [@Killface1980](https://github.com/Killface1980)).